aichbauer/react-i18n-kit/README.md

 ### withI18n

 This is the enhancer for your Components.
-If you wrap your Components in this function you get access to a `i18n` property.
+If you wrap your Components in this function you get access to a `i18n` and a `translate` property.

 #### Syntax

-Returns a component which renders the passed `Component`.
+Returns a component which renders the wrapped `Component`.

 ```js
 const i18n = withI18n(Component, data, options);